elinscott/koopmans_docs/theory/ingredients.rst

 .. note::

-   Comment on scaling comparing the two methods
+   TODO write note commenting on the scaling of the two methods

 .. note::

-   Comment on what is and isn't possible with the current formulation
+   TODO Comment on what is and isn't possible with the current implementation

 The flavour: KI, pKIPZ, or KIPZ
 -------------------------------
-KI vs KIPZ...
+TODO